 Controllable spend and trade data on ad and media buying activities are generally incorporated into MMM services.
-Sources of spend data must be auditable as well as validated and vetted by the measurement services that rely upon them.
+Sources of spend data must be generally validated and vetted by the measurement services that rely upon them through standardized data acceptance criteria and ongoing logical data checks.
 While direct client spend data may be considered more reliable than that obtained from external sources, MMM measurement providers must still perform quality control and logic checks on this data.
 In addition, currency and necessary conversions must be considered to ensure appropriate combinations and calculations.
 Finally, to the extent that pricing changes and inflation are considered in models, the method of incorporating these aspects must be supported and fully disclosed.

-It should be noted that spend in the form of Impressions or Reach is likely a more accurate input into MMM in that it represents actual achieved media delivery, whereas pure cost may be more indirect and include discounts and other factors that do not truly represent media allocation.
+It should be noted that spend in the form of Impressions or Reach/Frequency is likely a more accurate input into MMM in that it represents actual achieved media delivery, whereas pure cost may be more indirect and include discounts and other factors that do not truly represent media allocation.